thomchr/SmkT2D/README.md

-# SmkT2D

-Initiation of smoking and susceptibility to type 2 diabetes: a mendelian randomization study
+# Initiation of smoking and susceptibility to type 2 diabetes: a mendelian randomization study

 Christopher S Thom, Zhuoran Ding, Benjamin F Voight

+Corresponding author: Benjamin F Voight

+If you have questions or would like to discuss any of this: thomc@email.chop.edu

 # Summary statistics from the following GWAS were used as part of this study
  We used data from individuals of European ancestry only.
 All data sets were analyzed in genome build hg19.